aeternity/protocol/contracts/contract_transactions.md

 , vm_version      :: hex_byte()
 , fee             :: amount()
 , gas             :: amount()
+, gas_price       :: amount()
 , call_data       :: hex_bytes()
 }
 ```

+The special variable "caller" will be set to the same value as "owner"
+for the initial call.

 The miner will add the return data and the state from the initial call
 to the state tree.